 Similarly, unchecked moisture in your crawl space can cause your pipes to leak.
-If you find yourself dealing with a leak, water pressure throughout your home will drop even as your monthly water bill rises.
+If you find yourself dealing with a leak, the water pressure in the house will drop even as your monthly water bill rises.
 In short, crawl space damage, even on a minor scale, can cost you a lot of money.

-The problems you deal with as a fifth-year homeowner will vary based on the work you’ve done to your home in the past.
-If you’ve diligently kept up with home inspections, your problems may be no more significant than those you saw in your first year of homeownership.
+The problems you deal with as a fifth-year homeowner will vary based on the work you’ve had done to your home in the past.
+If you’ve diligently kept up with home inspections, your problems may be no more significant than those you saw in the first year of owning your home.
 If you’ve let the care and keeping of your crawl space fall to the wayside, you may find yourself dealing with:

-You may not initially choose to install insulation in your crawl space.
-This material pulls double-duty as a tool to keep your home comfortable and a waterproofing measure.
+About the insulation in your crawl space, this material pulls double-duty as a tool to keep your home comfortable and a waterproofing measure.
 If you install a cheaper form of insulation, however, this material can rapidly become an incubator for mold and invading animals.
-If you do not replace damaged insulation, it can rapidly exacerbate any problems with moisture you find yourself dealing with.
+A damaged insulation can lead to any problems with moisture.